Canada Revenue Agency: Arbitrary assessments

-Taxpayer dispute resolution
+Dispute resolution

 Appeals

 Taxpayers who believe the CRA has not assessed the correct amount of tax may dispute the assessment by filing an objection.
 There are strict timelines for filing an objection.
 The objection will be reviewed by the appeals program of CRA.
 An appeal officer will make a decision independent of audit.
 The appeal officer could confirm, vary, or vacate an audit.
 The appeal officer has the discretion to negotiate a settlement, normally under the condition that the taxpayer will not appeal further to the tax court.

 If after the objection has been assessed, the taxpayer is still dissatisfied, an appeal may be made to the Tax Court of Canada within the permitted time.
 The court examines the claim and evidence the taxpayer submits, then looks at the evidence and arguments made by the CRA before passing judgment.
 The CRA, acting on behalf of the Minister of National Revenue, is represented by a tax litigation lawyer from the Department of Justice Canada.
 The CRA auditor becomes a witness for the purpose of providing evidence in tax court.
 Like any other Canadian court, the Tax Court operates by treating each side of a dispute as equals while applying tax law, contract law, constitutional law and the laws of evidence.
 In addition, the taxpayer is generally not responsible for costs in relation to their opponent, but only for their costs related to their own defence.
 In the event the appeal is successful, a repayment of legal costs from the CRA may be sought.